 KLXE has adopted enterprise risk management policies based on the Integrated Framework of the Committee of Sponsoring Organizations.
-Under KLXE's policies, the company's Senior Vice President and Chief Accounting Officer, in conjunction with Vice President of Operations, is responsible for identifying risks that could affect achievement of business goals and strategies, assessing the likelihood and potential impact of significant risks and prioritizing risks and actions to be taken in response.
+Under KLXE's policies, the Company's Senior Vice President and Chief Accounting Officer, in conjunction with Vice President of Operations, is responsible for identifying risks that could affect achievement of business goals and strategies, assessing the likelihood and potential impact of significant risks and prioritizing risks and actions to be taken in response.
 The Vice President of Operations reports to KLXE's CEO on actions to monitor and manage significant risks in order to remain within KLXE's range of risk tolerance.

-The CEO, CFO, and General Counsel periodically report on KLXE's risk management policies and practices to relevant Board committees and to the full Board.
-The Audit Committee annually reviews major financial risk exposures and a number of operational, compliance, reputational and strategic risks, as well as practices to monitor and manage those risks.
-The Audit Committee also reviews overall policies and practices for enterprise risk management, including the delegation of practices and a number of significant risks in the course of their reviews of corporate strategy, business plans, reports of Board committee meetings and other presentations.
+The CEO, Chief Financial Officer, and General Counsel of the Company periodically report on KLXE's risk management policies and practices to relevant Board committees and to the full Board.
+The Audit Committee annually reviews major financial risk exposures and a number of operational, compliance, reputational and strategic risks, including cyber risks, as well as practices to monitor and manage those risks.
+The Audit Committee also reviews overall policies and practices for enterprise risk management, including the delegation of practices and a number of significant risks in the course of their reviews of corporate strategy, business plans, reports of Board committee meetings and other presentations, including presentations from the Company's director of information technology.